 By night (and at weekends) I read a lot of books, watch a lot of films, and spend a lot of time investigating what’s on in London’s various cultural haunts.
-I have an unhealthy attachment to the success of Andy Murray in Grand Slams and the San Francisco Giants baseball team.
+I have an unhealthy attachment to the success of Andy Murray in Grand Slams and of the San Francisco Giants baseball team.
 I like to let my brain wind down by spending time practicing photography and improving my cookery skills.
 In my remaining spare time I explore coffee shops and flail enthusiastically at amusing and geeky things.
-My blog covers all of the things I care about.